arpitsinghal98/Event-Management-Application/README.md

 ## Acknowledgments

-I extend my gratitude to [@amitastreait](https://github.com/amitastreait) for providing this project, which has been invaluable in enhancing my Salesforce skills.
+I extend my gratitude to [@amitastreait](https://github.com/amitastreait) for providing the foundational content for this project, which has been invaluable in enhancing my Salesforce skills.